TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/sa2ul.md

 - #SA2UL_contextFree()          : Function to free secure context configuration.
 - #Crypto_close()               : De-initialize the SA2UL instance, disable Sa2ul hw engines and de-initialize dma and clears context.

-### API Sequence for RNG (Random number generation)

-This sequence to get RNG (Random number generation).

-- #Crypto_open()                : Initializes a Crypto context and Open an instance of the SA2UL module, enable Sa2ul hw engines and initialize dma.
-- #SA2UL_rngSetup()             : setup the SA2UL RNG module.
-- #SA2UL_rngRead()              : Read random numbers into the output buffer.
-- #Crypto_close()               : De-initialize the SA2UL instance, disable Sa2ul hw engines and de-initialize dma and clears context.

 ### Opening the SA2UL Driver

 -   The application can open a SA2UL instance by calling #Crypto_open().
 Please note that opening SA2UL driver is taken care by the SysConfig generated code.